awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/HOSTCODE_OPT.md

 *$AWS_PLATFORM* is F1 device Platform (.xpfm) in which the kernel runs.

-**NOTE:** This build process will take several hours and you will need to wait for completion of the kernel compilation before actually analysing the host code impact.
+**NOTE:** This build process will take several hours and you will need to wait for completion of the kernel compilation before actually analyzing the host code impact.
 For this workshop we have precompiled the kernel for you. precompiled kernels awsxclbin file can be found in *xclbin* directory.

 ``` bash
   ./xclbin/pass.hw.xilinx_aws-vu9p-f1-04261818_dynamic_5_0.awsxclbin